DC 5244Musculoskeletal System38 CFR § 4.71a

 A 10% rating requires: With incapacitating episodes having a total duration of at least one week but less than 2 weeks during the past 12 months.
 A 60% rating requires: With incapacitating episodes having a total duration of at least 6 weeks during the past 12 months.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Traumatic paralysis, complete?
+What evidence supports a higher rating for Traumatic paralysis, complete?

-What is the C&P exam like for Traumatic paralysis, complete?
+What happens at the C&P exam for Traumatic paralysis, complete?

 Get a Personalized Rating Analysis